U.S. SURGEON GENERAL ON THE OPIOID CRISIS: MEDICAL TRAINING AND PRACTICE FAILS TO PROTECT PATIENTS FROM HARM – BECAUSE BIG PHARMA MAKES US DO THINGS

-In a series of TV news interviews on the opioid crisis, past Obama Surgeon General Vivek Murtha repeatedly blames the runaway over-prescribing on: 1) doctors’ beliefs that the opioids – which have been listed since 1970 as Schedule II Controlled Substances due to risk of abuse and addiction – “are not addictive when prescribed for pain” and 2) “marketing” by drug companies – questioning the medical profession’s ability to independently use clinical and ethical judgment to protect patients.
+In a series of TV news interviews on the opioid crisis, past Obama Surgeon General Vivek Murthy, newly appointed as Surgeon General in the Biden administration, repeatedly blames the runaway over-prescribing by American doctors creating the crisis on: 1) doctors’ beliefs that the opioids – which have been listed since 1970 as Schedule II Controlled Substances due to risk of abuse and addiction – “are not addictive when prescribed for pain” and 2) “marketing” by drug companies – in effect questioning the medical profession’s ability to independently use clinical and ethical judgment to protect patients.

-The remarkable series of interviews (watch below the end of this post) includes the nation’s former chief medical officer and public health authority explaining the runaway over-prescription of opioids that created the opioid crisis by asserting that “practitioners were urged to treat pain aggressively” (at 1:00 in the CBS This Morning clip) and that “many of us were even taught – incorrectly – that opioids are not addictive” (starting at 4:10 in the CBSN clip).
+The remarkable series of interviews includes the nation’s former and newly re-appointed chief medical officer and public health authority explaining the runaway over-prescription of opioids that created the opioid crisis by asserting that “practitioners were urged to treat pain aggressively”

 In another interview, also from 2016, the Surgeon General repeats (starting at about 2:38 in the MSNBC clip) that “clinicians were urged to treat pain aggressively”, that he personally was trained, 20 years ago, opioids “were not addictive so long as they were given to someone with legitimate pain”.
 He adds, “Even today I encounter doctors who still believe that [that opioids are not addictive] because they haven’t been taught any different”.

 Murthy’s response to the runaway overprescribing that created the opioid crisis was to send a letter to medical prescribers, as part of a “turn the tide campaign”, asking them if they wouldn’t mind working “to sharpen their prescribing practices”.

 These are remarkable and remarkably disturbing statements on a number of counts, and demand our examination of them, a critical discourse about them.